 The doctor may prescribe steroid injections for patients with nodular or cystic acne, which are the most severe types.
 The injections will both relieve pain and eliminate the acne.

-If you are interested in learning about the acne treatments we offer at Metro Dermatology, feel free to visit us at one of our locations in Elmhurst, Flushing, Englewood, or the Bronx.
+If you are interested in learning about the acne treatments we offer at Metro Dermatology, feel free to visit us at one of our locations in Elmhurst, Flushing, Fort Lee, NJ, or the Bronx.
 Contact us today to schedule your consultation!